bahariprakash/Pizza_Sales/README.md

 # Pizza_Sales
 I created a Pizza Sales Project dashboard using SQL and Excel.
-The dashboard connects to MS-Excel and facilitates data analysis across various areas
+The dashboard connects to MS-Excel and facilitates data analysis across various areas.
+The Pizza Sales Project Dashboard provides valuable insights into the pizza place's sales performance, customer preferences, and popular menu items.
+This information can be used to make informed decisions about staffing, inventory management, and marketing campaigns.
+For example, the pizza place could increase staffing levels on Friday and Saturday evenings to accommodate the higher customer volume.
+They could also offer promotions on the less popular pizza types to boost sales.